exasol/project-keeper/doc/design.md

 * A message
 * Optionally: A fix for the finding (function closure that changes the project so that the finding will not happen again)

-We decided for this interface since it allows us to:
+We decided on this interface since it allows us to:

 * Report errors that can't be fixed automatically
-* Report error and directly provide a fix for it
+* Report an error and directly provide a fix for it

-A problem with this approach is that some validation-fixes change a resource (typically files).
+A problem with this approach is that some validation fixes change a resource such as files.
 If a validator creates multiple validation findings for the same resource, each fix needs to read and write the file.

-Consider for example the plugin validator for the pom file.
-If the pom file validator detects multiple missing plugins, each of the fixes would need to write the file.
-Since the fixes are executed by the surrounding code and not in a specific order.
+Consider, for example, the plugin validator for the pom file.
+If the pom file validator detects multiple missing plugins, each of these fixes would need to write the file since the fixes are executed by the surrounding code and not in a specific order.
 To solve this, we used the trick to create a compound finding.
-So basically one finding with one error message that combines the one of all it's sub findings.
+So basically one finding with one error message that combines one of all its sub findings.
 Its fix is a method that runs the fixes of all sub-findings and then writes the pom file.

 Covers:

-* feat~fix-findings~1
+* `feat~fix-findings~1`

 Needs: impl